Indian journalist Ravish Kumar receives 2019 Ramon Magsaysay Award | Devdiscourse

 The Indian media is in a state of "crisis" which is not accidental or random, but systemic and structural, prominent Indian journalist Ravish Kumar said here on Monday as he received the prestigious 2019 Ramon Magsaysay Award, regarded as the Asian version of the Nobel Prize.
 Kumar, 44, is NDTV India's senior executive editor and one of India's most influential TV journalists who has been reporting real-life and under-reported problems of ordinary people, said the award citation by the Ramon Magsaysay Award Foundation.

-"With the internet still shut down in Kashmir, most major news channels went along with the government's stand, yet there are some who have dared to report from that shut down and faced the wrath of the army of trolls," he said.
-"While institutional journalism is facing a crisis, individual journalists are struggling to survive and question the authority," Kumar said.

-The noted journalist said a democracy can thrive only as long as its news and information are truthful.
-"Sometimes resistance is not a matter of choice.
-Not all battles are fought for victory.
-Some are fought simply to tell the world that someone was there on the battle field.
-I accept this award on behalf of all those journalists," Kumar said.

-Instituted in 1957, the award celebrates the life of Ramon del Fierro Magsaysay, the third President of the Philippines.
-The award is given every year to individuals or organisations in Asia who manifest the same selfless service and transformative influence that ruled the life of the late Filipino leader.
+The award was instituted in 1957 to celebrate the life of Ramon del Fierro Magsaysay, the much-esteemed Philippine President.
+He was the third president of the country after World War II.
+The Ramon Magsaysay Award is Asia's highest honor and is given every year to individuals or organizations in Asia who manifest the same selfless service and transformative influence that ruled the life of the late Filipino leader.

-Other prominent winners of the Magsaysay award from India are R K Laxman, P Sainath, Arun Shourie, Kiran Bedi and Arvind Kejriwal.
-Born in Jitwarpur village in Bihar, Kumar joined New Delhi Television Network (NDTV) in 1996 and worked his way up from being a field reporter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)